 Join us for a special screening of RTE’s hit crime drama Taken Down, in advance of Sunday’s ‘Behind the Scenes’ event.
 TICKETS ARE FREE!

 THE RISE OF TRUE CRIME

-Some of the most gripping audio of recent years has been the wave of true crime podcasts.
-Written and presented with the pace of a thriller we ask how much crime fiction has influenced the true crime podcast and what impact it is now having on the genre.
-Novelists Denise Mina, Matt Wesolowski and Olivia Kiernan discuss.
+Some of the most addictive television and gripping audio of recent years has been the wave of true crime documentaries and podcasts.
+Written and presented with the pace of a thriller we ask how much crime fiction has influenced true crime and what impact is it now having on the genre.
+Novelists Denise Mina, Matt Wesolowski and Olivia Kiernan discuss with Eoin McNamee.

 Crime fiction often focuses on the villain, the hero, or the investigator, leaving the victim as no more than only the physical evidence that a crime took place.
 We look at writers who focus on the human being at the heart of the crime.
-Elodie Harper, Dervla McTiernan, Stuart Turton and M. J. Arlidge discuss with Andrea Carter how their novels get into the victims’ heads.
+Elodie Harper, Dervla McTiernan and M. J. Arlidge discuss with Andrea Carter how their novels get into the victims’ heads.

 STUART MACBRIDE in conversation with Adrian McKinty

 Stuart MacBride holds many titles - 2014 World Stovies Champion (making, not eating!), winner of Celebrity Mastermind 2017, ‘The Beard to be Feared’!
 But we know him best as the number one bestseller writer of the DS Logan McRae series.

 Stuart will be talking about his writing career, literary inspirations, but also probably his cats and weedy vegetable patch with Adrian McKinty.